 Many companies follow a single engagement model but the number of enterprises that adopt elements from both types are increasing.
 For example, most of the biggest names in tech such as Google, Microsoft, Apple, and Amazon now operate units that focus on consumers as well as units that engage enterprises.

 Notably, a growing number of business thinkers believe that the boundaries separating B2B and B2C companies are getting more blurred by the minute.

-But before we completely lose sight of the distinction, here’s a table detailing similarities and differences of B2B and B2C engagements.
+But before we completely lose sight of the distinction, here’s a section detailing similarities and differences of B2B and B2C engagements.

 B2B and B2C Engagement: Similarities and Differences